Yard sale sign enforcement a battle in Twin Falls

 It is also a time for code enforcement workers in Twin Falls to remove those signs that violate city regulations.

-And not many yard sale signs meet code.
-Sean Standley, code enforcement coordinator, estimates that only 25 percent of signs he sees around the city are in compliance.
+And not many yard sale signs meet that code, Sean Standley, code enforcement coordinator, says.
+Standley estimates that only 25 percent of signs he sees around the city are in compliance.

 People are also reading…

 Rules for yard sale signs aren’t many.
-Generally, they need to be 10 feet from the street, have to be on private property, with the property owner’s permission.
-They can’t be more than six square feet, and need to be removed.
+Generally, they need to be 10 feet from the street and be on private property with the property owner’s permission.
+They can’t be more than six square feet and need to be removed afterward.
 The city code also says yard sale signs can’t be closer than 60 feet from each other, but that’s a rule Standley said isn’t enforced.

 For violators, the most code enforcement can do is impound illegal signs and talk with the people who put them up.
-For first-time violators, signs will be given back but after that, there is a $25 charge if violators want them returned.
-Violators are not fined, and because cardboard comes cheap, not many people are willing to pay to get their signs back, although a few signs have been reclaimed, including metal real estate signs.
+For first-time violators, signs will be given back but after that, there is a $25 charge if people want them returned.
+Violators are not fined, and because cardboard comes cheap, not many people are willing to pay to get their signs back, with the exception of metal real estate signs and other signs with similar value.

 “It’s just a short amount of time,” she said.